helidon-io/helidon/docs/se/fault-tolerance.md

 ## Metrics

 The Helidon Fault Tolerance module has support for some basic metrics to monitor certain application conditions.
-Metrics are disabled by default, but can be enabled programmatically as described in [Enabling Metrics Programmatically](#enabling-metrics-programmatically), and by including an actual metrics implementation in your classpath.
-For more information about metrics implementations see [Helidon Metrics](../se/metrics/metrics.md).
+Metrics are disabled by default, but can be enabled programmatically as described in [Enabling Metrics Programmatically][enabling-metrics-programmatically], and by including an actual metrics implementation in your classpath.
+For more information about metrics implementations see [Helidon Metrics][helidon-metrics].

 The following tables list all the metrics created by the Fault Tolerance module.
 Note that these metrics are generated per command instance, and that each instance *must* be identified by a unique name —assigned either programmatically by the application developer or automatically by the API.